The Advanced Research Computing at Hopkins (ARCH)

 - Fast compute node and storage connectivity to reduce latency

-- Reliable file systems for short-term data storage
+- Reliable file systems for short-term data storage, including data management

 - Development of data intensive computing tools (Containers, VMs)